apache/cordova-plugin-file/doc/index.md

 ### OS X

-The implementation is the same as the one for the iOS, except the asset library support.
+The implementation based on the code from the iOS.
+The asset library support is missing at this moment.

 ## Android Quirks